 Chinese electric-vehicle maker

-said Thursday its assisted-driving technology has been launched in Beijing and three other cities.
-The
+said Thursday its assisted-driving technology has been launched in Beijing and three other cities, as the

-is the first company to roll out an advanced driver-assistance system (ADAS) in Beijing after it was approved for use on major ring roads and expressways in the capital city.
+It’s the first company to roll out an advanced driver-assistance system (ADAS) in Beijing, after it was approved for use on major ring roads and expressways in the capital city.

-Things have been looking better lately though.
 The stock climbed 3% in Hong Kong trading, helped by a broader move higher on hopes for more Chinese stimulus.
-And XPeng shares surged earlier in the week after the company said that its new G6 SUV received 25,000 pre-sale orders in just 72 hours.
+Xpeng shares surged earlier in the week after the company said that its new G6 SUV received 25,000 pre-sale orders in just 72 hours.

 Write to Callum Keown at email@example.com